-Protected Reference LGS 18

-Name Manor Rise

-Post Code ST15 OHT

-Location OS Grid Ref SJ 896 330

-Type of protection Local Green Space

-- Not with an extant planning permission within which the Local Green Space could not be accommodated. - Not allocated for development in the relevant Neighbourhood Plan/Local Plan. - Additionally, the site meets the following criteria.
+Name Manor Rise Post Code ST15 OHT This is a small Amenity Location OS Grid Ref SJ 896 330 greenspace with housing on 3 sides.
+Miles and Type of pr otection Local Green Space Ū. AVAR WALLSON OF A DURING NPPF Para 77 Criteria The roads around the Not wit h an extant pl anning permission close are very narrow within which the Loca I Green Space could and were built in an Carl and Carl and Carl and not be accommodate d. era when there were and the second second second second few cars. • Not allocated for development in the relevant Neighbourhood Plan/Local Plan.
+THE MAN Although not permitted, some residents Additionally, the site meets the following criteria.
 It holds particular local significance because of its: historical significance and recreational activity.
-Other reason: it introduces a sense of space to the estate, improving the immediate environment for residents.
+Other reason: it introduces a sense of space to the estate, improving the immediate environment for residents. today use this area of green space for parking reflecting the changing needs of society.
+The green space can also be used for informal recreation.